CDEIUK/bias-mitigation/src/notebooks/README.md

 pip install .
 ```

 The clean notebooks can be found in the `notebooks/` folder in the root of this repository.
+During the cleaning, any notebook cell that has an `export` tag set will be stripped.